 Some other common allowances include:

-Most allowances aren’t taxable, with a notable exception being personal money allowances paid to high-ranking officers.
+Most allowances aren’t taxable.
+An exception is personal money allowances paid to high-ranking officers.
+Get more information about common allowances.

 Keep Tabs on Your Paydays